 To safeguard against the cost of illness, injury and other medical expenses, all students are expected to provide for their own health-care coverage while attending TCOM.
 Students who have not provided for this coverage at the time of registration may choose to participate in a plan arranged through the Office of Student Affairs.
-The enrollment period is during fall registration with re-enrollment every six months.
+The enrollment period is during fall registration.